 Tuck students are nice, and invest generously in one another’s success.
 Share an example of how you helped someone else succeed.
 (500 words)

 This question is about one experience.
 It requires you to choose one time when you helped someone else succeed.
 Your assistance could be on or off the job.
 While Tuck hasn’t given a time frame, I wouldn’t recommend that you go back more than three years and certainly not more than five years.

 A CAR approach will work well here:

-Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
+Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
 Complete this question only if you feel your candidacy is not fully represented by this application.

-Essay 4.
-(To be completed by all reapplicants)
+Tuck MBA Application Essay #4 (To be completed by all reapplicants)

 Straightforward MBA reapplication question.
 It is critical that every reapplicant be able to answer it for every school they are reapplying to: What has changed that would compel Tuck to admit you this year?

-• Why MBA?, a guide to writing about your MBA goals
+• Why MBA?, a free guide to writing about your MBA goals

 • An Interview with Dartmouth Tuck’s Admissions Director, Luke Pena, a podcast episode

 • 3 Tips for Showing Strengths in Your Application Essays